netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

         kubectl create secret  generic nslogin --from-literal=username='cic' --from-literal=password='mypassword'

-#### Create System User Account for Citrix ingress controller in Citrix ADC
+#### Create a system user account for the Citrix ingress controller in Citrix ADC

 The Citrix ingress controller configures the Citrix ADC appliance (MPX or VPX) using a system user account of the Citrix ADC.
 The system user account should have certain privileges so that the Citrix ingress controller has permission to configure the following on the Citrix ADC: